 ”The opposite of addiction isn’t sobriety, it is connection.”
 Johann Hari

-Substance abuse in South Africa is twice the world norm.
-Statistics supplied Dr Antoinette Basson of the Youth Research Unit at UNISA in 2017 found that 60% of substance abusers in the Western Cape are younger than 20 years old.
+Drug addiction in South Africa is twice the world norm.
+Dr Antoinette Basson of the Youth Research Unit at UNISA said in 2017 at the National Youth Research Conference that 60% of drug addicts in the Western Cape are younger than 20 years old.

-Drugs in schools is serious business.
+Drugs in schools are serious business.
 The Western Cape Education Department recently raised the alarm bells after drug testing of students during the first half of 2017 revealed truly worrying results.
-ACCSA Addiction Education College gave the following results in an article October 9, 2017:
+ACCSA Addiction Education College gave the following results in an article on October 9, 2017:

 66.7% of Western Cape school kids tested for drugs, tested positive.